overhide/pay2my.app/howto/README.md

-Of note, if we click on the "wallet login" instead of the "ethereum login" we're also asked to interact with the Ethereum wallet for signatures, but  we aren't asked to use it to send money.
+Of note, if we click on the "wallet login" instead of the "ethereum login" we're also asked to interact with the Ethereum wallet for signatures, but  we aren't asked to use the wallet to fund features &mdash; which makes sense as this login funds with US dollars not ethers.
 The regular Stripe credit card prompt is presented.

 ![usdflow](https://overhide.github.io/pay2my.app/howto/assets/usdflow.png)